 Is there a time of day or night when ulcerative colitis flatulence is more common?

 Symptoms of UC are most likely to occur when the condition is flaring.
 The exact timing for this will vary depending on your exposure to triggers.
-Some individuals have reported more symptoms in the morning, which may be a result of the colon becoming activated when you wake up.
+Some individuals have reported more symptoms in the morning, which may result from the colon becoming activated when you wake up.

 UC is frequently associated with abdominal pain, diarrhea, and bloody stools, but it can also cause you to be more gassy than usual.